 The announcement of the first prize was picked up by 244 newspapers throughout the U.S., Canada, Europe, Asia,

 Africa, the Middle East and Australia.
-The DLPP has continued to enjoy media attention during its eight-year
+The DLPP has continued to enjoy media attention during its fourteen-year

 history.
 Some of the coverage is available on the website www.daytonliterarypeaceprize.org under

-Over the last seven years, DLPP has recognized writers born in and writing from the perspective of Australia,
+Over the last thirteen years, DLPP has recognized writers born in and writing from the perspective of Algeria, Australia,

-South Africa and the United States (23).
-We have received nominations from over 100 publishing houses, both
+South Africa, South Korea (2), Vietnam, and the United States (32).
+We have received nominations from over 200 publishing houses, both

-large and small, including houses in Canada, the UK, India, Australia and Israel.
+large and small, including houses in Australia, Cambodia, Canada, England, Germany, Hungary, India, Israel, New Zealand, Scotland,

 The DLPP University Consortium and Library Consortium have significant outreach programs.